 - As the pie dough chills, start the sweet potatoes: Place sweet potatoes in a large saucepan.
 Cover them with water, then bring to a boil on the stovetop.
 Boil for 45-50 minutes, or until super soft.
 During this time, begin step 3.

 - Roll out the chilled pie dough: On a floured work surface, roll out one of the disks of chilled dough (use the 2nd pie crust for another recipe or freeze).
 Turn the dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
 Carefully place the dough into a 9-inch pie dish.
 Tuck it in with your fingers, making sure it is completely smooth.
 To make a lovely thick edge, I do not trim excess dough around the edges.
 Instead, fold the excess dough back over the edge and use your hands to mold the edge into a nice thick rim around the pie.
 Crimp the edges with a fork or use your fingers to flute the edges.
+(Review my how to crimp and flute pie crust tutorial if you need extra help with this step.)
 Brush edges with egg wash.
-Chill the dough in the refrigerator or freezer for at least 15 minutes as you work on the filling– this helps prevent the crust from shrinking.
+Chill the dough in the refrigerator or freezer for at least 15 minutes as you work on the filling—this helps prevent the crust from shrinking.

 - Preheat oven to 350°F (177°C).